-Buying a Lacoste shirt on EBay or Alibaba can be a crap-shoot.
-By some estimates, 90% of the Lacoste items sold on EBay and other auction sites are fakes.
+Buying a Lacoste shirt on EBay or Alibaba can be a crap-shoot, because you never know whether what you are buying is counterfeit.
+Up to 90% of the Lacoste items sold on EBay and other auction sites are fakes.
 So, here’s a quick guide to telling whether the Lacoste shirt you are about to buy is real or not:

 1) Check the logo – most fakes have bad logos